 - Minimum standards and/or tenant improvement specifications for energy efficiency.
 (For example, “Tenant improvements will conform to LEED-CI standards or better,” or “Tenants will install ENERGY STAR appliances only.”
 This may also cover items like lighting specification or available plug load watts per square foot.)

 - Sustainable operations and maintenance rules and regulations.
 (Language should cover restricted HVAC weekend operating hours and the standard of operation for these HVAC units for optimal energy savings, there are services like the professional duct cleaning los angeles ca that can aid with the proper operation and maintenance of these units, janitorial services provided during daytime hours, tenants not allowed to bring in space heaters).

 - Submetering of tenant spaces or separate metering of tenant plug load and equipment, including data centers.
 Ideally tenants are billed according to actual use rather than on a pro-rata basis.

-- Landlord agrees to incorporate energy management best practices into building operations, such as regular benchmarking, energy audits, or commissioning of building systems.
+- Landlord agrees to incorporate energy management best practices into building operations, such as lighting repair services, regular benchmarking, energy audits, or commissioning of building systems.

 Tenant Lease Requirements